 Suppose you have RATE table that stores the exchange rate for each day.
 To trace the change of the exchange rate over the past five days you can use the following query.

 '''

 select

 bydate,

 cost,

 cost - lag(cost) over (order by bydate) as change,

 100 (cost - lag(cost) over (order by bydate)) /

 lag(cost) over (order by bydate) as percent_change

 from rate

 where bydate between dateadd(-4 day to current_date)

-and current_date

-order by bydate

 '''